-It was my partner who did this; and we'd had sex just the day before.
-I agreed to that sex, but not to this.
-Is an examination necessary?
 It is up to you whether or not you have an examination.
 Often, the police will ask you to have an examination, as securing the evidence as early as possible is important, especially if they have not yet interviewed your partner (the alleged assailant), about what happened.